Poppy Build Guide by Stokyj96

 I tend to find Kennen a lot lately, maybe its due to his utility that he provides in his multitude of stuns.
 Unfortunately for us, Kennen is one of the harder matchups due to his ranged nature, with a powerful arsenal of poking tools that will leave us all high and dry in no time.
 The ideal way to approach this matchup is to simply, like most others, farm under your turrent, hiding within a minion wave to block his harrass with Thundering Shuriken.
 This means learning to last hit under your turrent.

 Poppy gets one major opening in the laning phase against a Kennen.
-This comes when you have your Philosopher's Stone and your Mercury's Treads or Sheen and reach level 6.
+This comes when you have your Mercury's Treads and your Sheen upon reaching level 6-8.
 In a direct 1v1 situation you will be able to beat a kennen due to the damage amplication from your ultimate.
 On another note, kennen is an energy user, with no direct way to restore used energy.
 Thus once Kennen uses his combo, he is useless for a crucial 3-5 seconds relying on his auto attacks for damage between bursts, allowing you to quickly trade, or finish him off.

 Often Kennen players will use Lightning Rush as an escape tool.
 If you can keep up with Kennen even after he has used this it will be an fight, as this skill uses up HALF of his total energy negating a large portion of his burst potential.

 Although a good Shyvana might not be the best to lane against as a top lane Poppy but it is do-able.
 The main problem is that as a Poppy you have a high base defence allowing you to withstand a lot of damage from AD characters, however since Shyvana does magic damage along with that, you will have to build a Mercury's Treads simply for the added magic resist, either that or use flat magic resist runes.